Hosting and bandwidth provided by MacHost.

-Officially, all models in the Power Macintosh G5 series, regardless of architectural differences, support only two 1.5 Gb/s Serial ATA (SATA) hard drives.
+Officially, all models in the Power Macintosh G5 series, regardless of architectural differences, support two 1.5 Gb/s Serial ATA (SATA) hard drives.

 Photo Credit: Sonnet Technologies, Inc.

 One such product is the Sonnet G5 Jive, which makes it possible to add three more internal drives to Power Macintosh G5 models with PCI-X or PCI-Express slots when installed along with a Serial ATA host adapter card.
+Although it is no longer available, it may pop up on the used market from time-to-time.

 Sonnet notes that the Jive: